Wills Power of Attorney Legal Advice How it Works Pricing

 Coffins Types

-Cardboard coffins are also an environmentally friendly option for traditional burials, as they are often 100% biodegradable, meaning they break down in the earth much quicker than other coffin types.
-While they are the most budget-friendly option, these coffins don’t have to be boring.
-These types of coffins can be customisable as they can be decorated with pens, crayons, markers or dried flowers.
+Cardboard coffins are therefore a good alternative for more of a sustainable funeral, as they are often 100% biodegradable, meaning they break down in the earth much quicker than other coffin types.
+While they are the most budget-friendly option, this doesn't have to make them boring or impersonal.

 Pictured: a basic cardboard coffin sold by Daisybox which can be decorated by hand